lleger/elixir-school/lessons/advanced/erlang.md

 ## Notable Differences

-Now that we know how to use Erlang we should cover some of the gotchas that come with Erlang interoperability.
+Now that we know how to use Erlang, we should cover some of the gotchas that come with Erlang interoperability.

 ### Atoms

 Erlang atoms look much like their Elixir counterparts without the colon (`:`).
-They are represented by lowercase strings and underscores:
+They are represented by lowercase strings and underscores and affixed with a period:

 Elixir: